deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 # Main game function

-Look  at out chart so basically the user makes a bet directly to to our smart contract by calling the game function and what they do is they bet on a dice roll and so they bet the low value or the high value which is going to be either one to three or three to six.
+ Look at the chart, so basically the user makes a bet directly on our smart contract by calling the game function and what they do is they bet on a dice roll.
+And so they bet the lowest value or the highest value, which is going to be either one to three or three to six.
 They provide a random seed for that number and if they win twice the amount of cryptocurrency that they bet.
-And if not then they lose the cryptocurrency.
+And if not, then they lose the cryptocurrency.

 In this tutorial, we go through: